Saturday, November 26, 2016

 The riddle of the Shudra, the Rajanya and the Kshatriya!

-The scholars have miserably been misled or it has been a deliberate act on their part that they have tried to portray ancient India through the Vedic glasses, without paying any heed at the stark open facts those are present, known and yet neglected.
-Even the inferences they have tried to derive from the Vedic texts are only to prove their age-old notions, no matter how they are wrong.
-This is why the picture of the ancient Indian society and Vedic society is distorted for they did not consider them separate, independent entities.
-It is clear from the available evidence that Shudra was a tribe, located in North-West India and other tribes or people too were present across the country, known by their various tribal or regional names, still, they surprisingly did mix all while explaining the origin of the Shudras.
+The scholars have been miserably misled, or it has been a deliberate act on their part, that they have tried to portray ancient India through Vedic glasses, without paying heed to the stark, open facts that are present, known, and yet neglected.
+Even the inferences they have tried to derive from the Vedic texts are only intended to prove their age-old notions, regardless of how incorrect they may be.
+This is why the picture of the ancient Indian society and the new entrant Vedic society, and the new recruits in that religion is distorted, for they did not consider them separate, independent entities.
+It is clear from the available evidence that the Shudra was a tribe, located in North-West India, and other tribes or people too were present across the country, known by their various tribal or regional names; still, they surprisingly did mix all while explaining the origin of the Shudras.

-It also is agreed fact that the term Shudra nowhere appears in the Rig Veda except Purusha Sukta (RV 10.90) and that this hymn is a late interpolation in the Rig Veda.
-It never occurred to the scholars that why only Shudra tribe became part of a Vedic verse when there were many other tribes, too, those inhabited the vast regions of the country.
-They didn't bother to analyse the significance of the term Rajanya that is mentioned in the said Sukta in place of the Kshatriya and overlooked a fact that the Kshatriyas and Rajanyas are not the same but distinct entities.
+It is also an agreed fact that the term Shudra nowhere appears in the Rig Veda except Purusha Sukta (RV 10.90) and that this hymn is a late interpolation in the Rig Veda.
+It never occurred to the scholars that why only Shudra tribe become part of a Vedic verse when there were many other tribes, too, those inhabited the vast regions of the country.
+They didn't bother to analyse the significance of the term Rajanya that is mentioned in the said Sukta in place of the Kshatriya and overlooked the fact that the Kshatriyas and Rajanyas are not the same but distinct entities.

-When exactly did this interpolation took place is open to the speculations, but the fact is the hymn in question too went through many modifications/additions in course of the time.
+When exactly this interpolation took place is open to speculation, but the fact is that the hymn in question also went through many modifications/additions in the course of time.
 It is believed that the hymn gave divine sanction to the permanent four-fold social order to seed the inequality and injustice amongst Hindu society.

-The Sukta has two verses those describe how the four Varna were originated.
+The Sukta has two verses that describe how the four Varna were originated.
 It is as under-

 ब्राह्मणोऽस्य मुखमासीद् बाहू राजन्यः कृतः